RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***App** - 16th April 2024 (1.0.16)*
+ - Fixed image upload picker issues across Android and iOS
+ - Fixed issue where "points based on sections" not allowing you submit the result

 ***Platform** - 18th April 2024*
  - Added new player statistics method for "Game Based" which will consider a match section as a game within a match and award wins/losses accordingly.